Dissimulate/czar/README.md

 # czar

-A light weight and robust CMS for node.js with dead simple integration.
+A light weight and flexible CMS for node.js with dead simple integration.

 Include the module, start it up within your express server and everything is handled for you.